AgoraIO-Solutions/pstn-doc/README.md

 ## Agora Gateway IPs <a name="gatewayips"></a>

-Please add the following Agora SIP Gatewway IPs to the relevent Access Control Lists for placing PSTN calls.
+Please add the following IP addresses to any Access Control Lists which restrict calling by IP.

 3.9.67.24
 52.3.185.227
 52.9.29.181